St. John's Parochial Church Council (PCC) Policies

 Memorial Garden Policy

-The document (issued May 2017) sets out how St John’s plans to use the memorial garden created in March 2017 as part of the church reordering project 2014-2017.
+The document sets out how St John’s plans to use the memorial garden created in March 2017 as part of the church reordering project 2014-2017.

 Rules and procedures for memorial gardens are set out in Diocesan guidance.
 Faculty approval for our garden was obtained in November 2016.